WELCOME TO . . .

-November 1904.
-When prominent Nevadans George Wingfield and George Nixon
+in November 1904.
+When prominent Nevadans George Wingfield and George

-became involved, people flocked to the newly founded town of Silver Bow.
-By spring
+Nixon became involved, people flocked to the newly founded town of Silver

-thrive.
-As a testament to the value of the mines, the local newspaper printed a
+continued to thrive.
+As a testament to the value of the mines, the local

 Silver Bow Today: